Major

 Standard major requirements with a minimum GPA of 3.25 and the following additional requirements:

-• MES 88, Senior Honors Thesis part 1, and MES 89, Senior Honors Thesis part 2.
+- MES 88, Senior Honors Thesis part 1, and MES 89, Senior Honors Thesis part 2.
 These two courses (taken in winter and spring) will be coordinated with a faculty advisor.
-The Honors proposal is due by the 5th week of the preceeding fall term.
+The Honors proposal is due by the 5th week of the preceding fall term.

 Learning Outcomes